 Physical Therapy Guide to Herniated Disk

-A herniated disc occurs when the cushion-like cartilage (the disc) between the bones of the spine is torn, and the gelatin-like core of the disc leaks.
-Often mistakenly called a slipped disc, a herniated disc can be caused by sudden trauma or by long-term pressure on the spine.
+A herniated disk occurs when the cushion-like cartilage (the disk) between the bones of the spine is torn, and the gelatin-like core of the disk leaks.
+Often mistakenly called a slipped disk, a herniated disk can be caused by sudden trauma or by long-term pressure on the spine.
 This condition most often affects people aged 30 to 50 years; men are twice as likely to be diagnosed as women.
-Repeated lifting, participating in weight-bearing sports, obesity, smoking, and poor posture are all risk factors for a herniated disc.
-The majority of herniated discs do not require surgery, and respond best to physical therapy.
-Physical therapists design individualized treatment programs to help people with herniated discs regain normal movement, reduce pain, and get back to their regular activities.
+Repeated lifting, participating in weight-bearing sports, obesity, smoking, and poor posture are all risk factors for a herniated disk.
+The majority of herniated disks do not require surgery, and respond best to physical therapy.
+Physical therapists design personalized treatment programs to help people with herniated disks regain normal movement, reduce pain, and get back to their regular activities.

 What is a Herniated Disk?

 The spine is made up of 33 vertebrae (bones) stacked on top of each other.
-Between each vertebra is a cushion-like piece of cartilage called an "intervertebral disc."
-Imagine the disc as a jelly donut:
+Between each vertebra is a cushion-like piece of cartilage called an "intervertebral disk."
+Imagine the disk as a jelly donut: